astrosat/windgl/README.md

 # WindGL

-A WebGL-powered visualization of wind power as a custom Mapbox Layer.
+A WebGL-powered visualization of wind power using custom Mapbox Layers.
 Capable of rendering up to 1 million wind particles at 60fps.

-This is based on code from mapbox/webgl-wind, but modified to be used as a custom layer.

 ## Usage